 US 53, Rice Lake to Superior, in Barron, Washburn and Douglas counties

-A completed corridor preservation study will provide a blue-print so local development can be planned and implemented in harmony with the operational demands of the highway.
+Between 2006 and 2017, WisDOT Northwest Region completed a corridor preservation study to provide a blue-print so local development can be planned and implemented in harmony with the operational demands of the highway.
 The goal of the 75-mile corridor preservation effort is to protect the public investment in US 53 by planning for the long-term mobility and safety needs along the highway.

 The study may officially map and preserve the future right of way footprint necessary to construct the improvements that would be needed at select locations.

 This corridor preservation process will officially map the long-term vision of US 53 between Rice Lake and Superior.
 The project is divided into six areas:

 US 53 is a backbone route in WisDOT's Corridors 2020 Plan and has a segment of the corridor in the National Highway System (NHS).
 The plan places a high priority in protecting highway investments that connect major economic/population centers and carry long-distance, statewide traffic.